 Despite its odd sounding name, this browser has actually received high marks for both its security and privacy features.
 One of the biggest advantages of this particular browser is that it can be used on both iOS and Android-based devices, whether it is a computer or a smartphone (unlike Bromite).
 It is also very well known for its tracking features, and very easy upgrades to stronger levels of encryption, of which even a novice can deploy quickly and easily.
 When compared to the popular brands of Edge and Chrome, it is very fast when it comes to accessing websites.

 It is available on both the Apple and Google app stores.

 Before you start to use a web browser from this list, be sure to check out their respective first to see which one you could feel the most comfortable using.
 They are all open source in nature, so there will be many forums in which you can get help from him.
 Remember in the end, simply being the most popular brand will not necessarily make it the safest or most secure to use.

 Looking at Secure Browser Options and Have Questions?
-Reach Out Today to Speak with One of Our Security Experts.
+Reach Out Today to Speak with One of Our Cyber Security Experts in USA.